-When deciding between rice bran oil and olive oil for your next meal, learn about the advantages and disadvantages of these two oils.
+When deciding between rice bran oil vs olive oil for your next meal, learn about the advantages and disadvantages of these two oils.

 A Nutritional Showdown: Rice Bran Oil vs Olive Oil

 Rice bran oil and olive oil are healthy oils that offer a range of nutritional benefits.
-However, they have some key differences regarding their nutritional makeup and potential health benefits.
+However, there are some key differences between their nutritional makeup and potential health benefits.

 Rice bran oil is high in monounsaturated and polyunsaturated fats, which can help to lower LDL (harmful) cholesterol levels and reduce the risk of heart disease.
 It is also a good source of antioxidants, such as vitamin E, which can help to protect cells from damage.